Skip to content

 kid injection: how is it actually exploited?

-Why are jku/x5u declared high-risk?
+Why are jku/x5u declared high risk?

-Can I audit a Refresh Token?
+Can I audit a Refresh Token or an OpenID Connect ID Token?

 JWT architecture review